 The number of women owning guns and getting concealed carry licenses is growing rapidly!
 My husband and I own a company called Armed2Defend in Columbus, Ohio.
 We have seen this growth first hand.

-Since Armed2Defend was created in 2010, we have trained over 19,000 concealed carriers in the Central Ohio area.
-In 2011 only 10% of the students in our concealed carry classes were females.
-So far in 2019, about 40% of our students have been women!
-That is quite an increase!
+We have trained over 19,000 concealed carriers in the Central Ohio area.
+In 2011 only 10% of the students were females.
+In 2019, about 40% of the students in each class have been women!
+Wowzers!
+Isn’t that awesome?

 Concealed Carry is Different for Women